JetBrains/intellij-sdk-docs/topics/tutorials/file_and_code_templates/providing_file_templates.md

 * [Copy an existing file template](https://www.jetbrains.com/help/idea/using-file-and-code-templates.html#copy-existing-template)

 Once the file templates are created and saved, they should be copied to the plugin project's <path>resources</path> directory.
-The created template can be found in the [IDE configuration directory](https://www.jetbrains.com/help/idea/directories-used-by-the-ide-to-store-settings-caches-plugins-and-logs.html#config-directory) in the <path>fileTemplates</path> directory, or they can be exported via <menupath>File | Manage IDE Settings | Export Settings</menupath> by selecting the <control>File Templates (schemes)</control> checkbox.
+The created template can be found in the [IDE configuration directory](https://www.jetbrains.com/help/idea/directories-used-by-the-ide-to-store-settings-caches-plugins-and-logs.html#config-directory) in the <path>fileTemplates</path> directory, or they can be exported via <ui-path>File | Manage IDE Settings | Export Settings</ui-path> by selecting the <control>File Templates (schemes)</control> checkbox.
 The exported ZIP file will contain the <path>fileTemplates</path> directory with the created templates.
 The <path>fileTemplates</path> directory should be moved to the plugin project's <path>resources</path> folder, and the <path>.ft</path> extension must be added to the template files, e.g., <path>My Class.java</path> must be renamed to <path>My Class.java.ft</path>.